lxc/linuxcontainers.org/README.md

  * python3-jinja2
  * python3-markdown (>= 3.3.4)
  * python3-pygments
+ * mdx-linkify

 ### Clone the repo

     git clone https://github.com/lxc/linuxcontainers.org

 **Note:** The folder `downloads` is quite big, so you can skip that folder by using [git sparse-checkout & partial clones](https://github.blog/2020-01-17-bring-your-monorepo-down-to-size-with-sparse-checkout/#sparse-checkout-and-partial-clones)
 (The only exception is, when you work on the downloads page).

 As a replacement for the missing `downloads` folder you need to create the following empty folders, before generating the website  (otherwise the generator shows an error):

 ```
 downloads/cgmanager/
 downloads/distrobuilder/
 downloads/lxc/
 downloads/lxcfs/
 downloads/lxd/
 ```